-Since then, we have seen an ever increasing amount of investment, attention and focus on AI and robotic automation – from factories to warehouses to the broader supply chain (see Figure):
+Since then, we have seen an ever increasing amount of investment, attention and focus on AI and automation.
+From factories to warehouses to the broader supply chain (see Figure):

 A key question remains however – What about the Human Element?
 We surveyed more than 100 manufacturing leaders to find out.

-The results suggest that while the majority of value added activities in the forseeable future will still be driven by humans, a disproportional amount of digital transformation effort largely focuses on machines.
+Our findings show that while the majority of value adding activities in the forseeable future will still be driven by humans, a disproportional amount of digital effort still focus on machines.

 Consider the following three findings:

-(2) More than 30-40% of engineer’s time are spent on doing decades-old time and motion studies and root cause analysis, rather than on higher value adding solution and problem solving
+(2) 30-40% of engineer’s time are spent on doing decades-old time studies and root cause analysis, rather than on higher value adding solution and problem solving

-(3) Respondents also noted that there’s an almost universal lack of data into the activities that people perform in the factory.
-Over 70% believe access to better human digital data and analytics can drive better planning, staffing, and optimization decisions.
+(3) Respondents also noted a universal lack of data into the activities that people perform in the factory.
+Over 70% believe access to better human analytics can drive better planning, staffing, and decisions.

-We believe this massive imbalance in the analytics footprint leaves manufacturers around the globe with a human-shaped blind spot, which prevents them from realizing the full digital transformation potential.
+We believe this imbalance in the 4IR analytics focus and footprint leaves manufacturers with a human centric blind spot.
+This prevents them from realizing the full digital transformation potential.